asdacdsfca/dsc180a-methodology-assignment5/index.md

 **Describe a potential investigation you would like to pursue for your Quarter 2 Project.**
 <br>
-We propose to experiment methods for identifying alpha in financial data.
-Our objective is to develop strategies that combine existing analytical tools to uncover predictive signals within extensive datasets.
-By integrating various perspectives and methodologies, we aim to enhance the accuracy of financial forecasts and contribute to more informed decision-making in the financial sector.
+We propose to experiment the effectiveness of combining structured financial metrics with contextual data, such as market events and sentiment indicators, to identify alpha.
+Our objective is to test specific integration methods, quantify their impact on prediction accuracy, and determine which perspectives or data combinations yield the most reliable insights for financial forecasting.

 **What is a potential change you would make to the approach taken in your current Quarter 1 Project?**
 <br>